-- 8.19 In the event that the evaluation of the appointed Expert in the initial review supports the proposition that the profile is highly unlikely to be the result of a normal physiological or pathological condition and likely may be the result of the Use of a Prohibited Substance or Prohibited Method, the Passport shall then be sent by the APMU to a group of three Experts for review, composed of the Expert appointed in the initial review and two other Experts chosen by the APMU from the Expert Panel. - 8.20 For the review of a Haematological Passport, the group of three Experts should be composed of individuals with knowledge in the fields of clinical haematology, sport medicine and/or exercise physiology.
-For the review of the Steroidal Passport, the group of three Experts should be composed of individuals with knowledge in the fields of Laboratory analysis, steroid doping and/or clinical endocrinology. - 8.21 The APMU is responsible for liaising with the Experts and for advising the IAAF of the subsequent Expert assessment.
-The review of the three Experts must follow the same logic as for the initial review (per paragraph 8.18).
-The group of Experts can confer before they finalise their opinion.
-The group can also seek advice from an appropriate outside Expert, although this must be done with strict confidentiality. - 8.22 If more information is required to review the file, the Experts can request further details, such as those related to medical issues, sport practice and/or training.
-Such requests are directed via the APMU to the IAAF.
-The Experts will conduct the review based on the Athlete's blood or urine profile data, and any additional information requested from the IAAF or other ADO(s) or Laboratories relating to any Sample in the Athlete's profile.
+- 8.29 In the event that the evaluation by the appointed Expert in the initial review supports the proposition that the profile, pending other explanation to be provided at a later stage, is likely to be the result the Use of a Prohibited Substance or Prohibited Method and highly unlikely to be the result of a normal physiological or a pathological condition, the Passport shall then be sent for review by the APMU to a group of three Experts, refered to as the Expert Panel, composed of the Expert appointed in the initial review and two other Experts.
+This should take place no later than 7 working days after the reporting of the initial review. - 8.30 For the review of a Haematological Passport, the Expert Panel should have knowledge in the fields of clinical haematology, sport medicine and/or exercise physiology. - 8.31 For the review of the Steroidal Passport, the Expert Panel should be composed of individuals with knowledge in the fields of Laboratory steroid analysis, steroid doping and metabolism and/or clinical endocrinology.
+In the case of the Steroidal Module, where the first Expert may be from the APMU, the two other Experts must be external to the APMU. - 8.32 The review by the three Experts must follow the same logic as for the initial Expert review.
+The three Experts shall each provide their reports in ADAMS.
+This should take place no later than 7 working days after reception of the request. - 8.33 The APMU is responsible for liaising with the Experts and for advising the IAAF of the subsequent Expert assessment.
+If more information is required to review the file, the Experts can request further details, such as those related to medical issues, competition schedule and/or Sample(s) analysis details.
+Such requests are directed via the APMU to the IAAF. - 8.34 A unanimous opinion among the three Experts is necessary in order to proceed further towards declaring an APF, which means that all three Experts come to the conclusion that considering the available information contained within the Passport at this stage, it is likely that a Prohibited

-- 8.23 A unanimous opinion among the three Experts is necessary in order to proceed with possible results management which means that all three Experts come to the conclusion that considering the available information contained within the Passport at this stage, it is highly likely that a Prohibited Substance or Prohibited Method has been used, and unlikely that it is the result of any other cause.
-The conclusion of the Experts must be reached with the three Experts assessing the Athlete's Passport with the same data (i.e three Expert opinions cannot be accumulated over time, as data is added to a profile). - 8.24 If there is no unanimity among the three Experts, the APMU may follow up on requests for additional information or expertise, or recommend the IAAF to pursue additional Testing.
+Substance or Prohibited Method had been used, and highly unlikely that the biological profile is the result of any other cause.
+The conclusion of the Experts must be reached with the three Experts assessing the Athlete's Passport with the same data (i.e three Expert opinions cannot be accumulated over time, as data is added to a profile).